Zpacks Duplex Lite Review: I tested it for 8 months in the Himalayas

-The tents from Zpacks are considered by many ultralight hikers as the holy grail of backpacking tents: Incredibly lightweight, fully wind- and weather-proof but, alas, also quite expensive.
-Perhaps the most popular tent of the U.S. manufacturer is the Zpacks Duplex, often referred to as the lightest two-person tent in the world.
+Tents from Zpacks are considered something of a holy grail among ultralight hikers: incredibly lightweight, surprisingly capable in rough weather, and unfortunately also quite expensive.
+The brand’s most popular model is the Zpacks Duplex, which is frequently described as the lightest two-person tent in the world.

 So, let’s take a closer look at the Duplex Lite!